Dart-Code/Dart-Code/README.md

 ### [v0.6.0](https://github.com/DanTup/Dart-Code/releases/tag/v0.6.0) *(2016-08-07)*

-Another preview release to gather feedback on important things missing for v1.
-This version should be [installed from the marketplace](https://marketplace.visualstudio.com/items?itemName=DanTup.dart-code).

 - A new option `dart.showTodos` (default: `true`) has been added to show/hide TODO messages from the Problems list
 - "Analyzing…" will now show in the status bar when files are being analyzed
 - Go to Definition is now supported within your project (though does not yet work with SDK classes)